Mention to anyone you have just completed a two-day fast and the reaction is pretty much the same. Why?

 You can see that glycogen stores can have a profound effect on body weight!

 Do you Experience Side Effects from Extended Fasting?

 Fasting for a long period of time can cause some minor side effects.
 From my research, it seems it’s typical to experience some side effects although most are relatively mild and not cause for concern.

 It should go without saying of course, that if you experience extreme side effects then you stop immediately and seek help.

 I expected to feel hunger pains, and these were mostly present between the hours of 18-24 into the fast.
 The thing is these are not constant hunger pains as they come and go.

-I was concerned this would prevent me sleeping, but fortunately I was so tired from not sleeping well the night before, that I feel straight to sleep.
+I was concerned this would prevent me from sleeping, but fortunately, I was so tired from not sleeping well the night before, that I fell straight to sleep.